 In The American Language, H.L.
 Mencken quotes Robert Louis Stevenson’s paean to the American toponym: “There is no place in the world where nomenclature is so rich, poetical, humorous and picturesque as the United States […]”.

-Mencken then goes on to list such curious examples as Chemquasabamticook, Jackass Flat, Big Chimney, Stumptown, Matrimony, Walla Walla and Cement.
-As the lexicographer of the American tongue, he may be forgiven for repeating Stevenson's claim.
-But the Scottish writer himself should have known better: surely, the greatest density of strange place names per square mile occurs in a small corner of his own country - two archipelagoes off Scotland's northern coast: the Orkneys and the Shetlands.
+Mencken goes on to list such curious examples as Chemquasabamticook, Jackass Flat, Big Chimney, Stumptown, Matrimony, Walla Walla and Cement.
+As the lexicographer of the American tongue, he may be forgiven for repeating Stevenson’s claim.
+But the Scottish writer himself should have known better: surely, the greatest density of strange place names per square mile occurs in a small corner of his own country – two archipelagoes off Scotland’s northern coast: the Orkney Islands and the Shetland Islands.